corndao/aave-data-service/README.md

 ## Deployment

 Deploy the service to Cloudflare Pages with the `yarn deploy` command.
-Ensure you have the correct permissions and environmental variables set.
+Prior to this, ensure you have the correct permissions and environmental variables set up.

+i.e. in the [Cloudflare Dashboard]([url](https://dash.cloudflare.com/)), under `Workers & Pages` create a Page with name `spark-api` and link it to the correct Github Repo.

 ## Support Chains (chainID)